open/close all folders

 - He did invoke this trope in one very early issue in which he wanted to interrogate a common criminal.
-He led him down into the swerers which he covered in webbing, claiming that it was his home.
+He led him down into a webbing-covered sewer, claiming that it was his home.
 This was even complete with a giant fake-spider in the shadows used to scare the mook into giving him information.
 It worked.

-- Used cleverly in the 1931 Dracula, where Bela Lugosi seems to pass right through a large spiderweb without breaking it.
+- Used cleverly in Dracula (1931), where Bela Lugosi seems to pass right through a large spiderweb without breaking it.
 No special effects involved, just a well-timed cut between views.

 - Nearly averted in Eight Legged Freaks: The only time when we really see any cobwebs is when a character gets the Idiot Ball and has to be blinded.

 - Other spider-themed horror movies which feature these include Kingdom of the Spiders, Arachnophobia and Big Ass Spider.